 A teen studies how to get away with murder

-Blood can offer many clues about how a crime was committed.
+Blood frequently offers many clues about how a crime was committed.
 Even when a murderer tries to clean up a crime scene, traces of blood can still tell the tale.
 This Science News for Students article, The Science of Getting Away with Murder, tells the story of a 16-year-old high school sophomore who tested different cleaners to see which one might truly erase evidence of a crime.
 Talk about a great science fair project!

 Detective X, an early forensic science expert

-A contest to create the fastest, most accurate fingerprint-taking device is underway
+A contest to create the fastest, most accurate fingerprint-taking device

 From the front pages of the New York Times